 What are the safety requirements?

 Our number one priority is safety.
-The ride is conducted on busy roads to which the course has been designed in close consultation with NSW/QLD Police and RTA.
-Concentration and vigilance on the road is paramount as individual safety is group safety.
-The ride has a yellow and red card system in place which will be explained in safety briefings.
-Failure to follow safety guidelines will see you removed from the road.
-It is expected that riders prioritise their safety and the safety of the riders around them.
+The ride is conducted on busy roads to which the course has been designed in close consultation with NSW Police and RMS.
+Concentration and vigilance on the road is paramount, for individual and group safety.
+Riders that fail to follow safety guidelines will be removed from the road.

 What occurs if something happens to my bike mechanically on the ride?